Omnikon-Org/.github/profile/README.md

 ---

-## About DemonDie
+## About Omnikon

-DemonDie is a community-driven technology organization dedicated to building innovative software, empowering developers, and contributing meaningful solutions to the open-source ecosystem.
+Omnikon is a community-driven technology organization dedicated to building innovative software, empowering developers, and contributing meaningful solutions to the open-source ecosystem.

 We believe the best way to learn is by building.